Benoni Defense

-Black can then sacrifice a pawn with 3...b5 (the Benko Gambit), otherwise 3...e6 is the most common move.
-(3...d6 or 3...g6 are also seen, typically transposing to main lines.)
+The most common following moves for Black are either to then play 3...e6, leading to the Modern Benoni, or to offer a pawn sacrifice with 3...b5 in exchange for a queenside attack, known as the Benko Gambit.
+3...d6 or 3...g6 are also seen, typically transposing to main lines, or to lines of the King's Indian Defense.